 TC 4.10 is concerned with developing, evaluating and recommending procedures for predicting indoor environmental conditions including thermal, acoustical, illumination, and air quality for new or existing buildings.

 The ASHRAE Handbook is published in a series of four volumes, one of which is revised each year, ensuring that no volume is older than four years.

 This chapter presents two common indoor environmental modeling methods to calculate airflows and contaminant concentrations in buildings: computational fluid dynamics (CFD) and multi-zone network airflow modeling.
 Discussion of each method includes its mathematical background, practical modeling advice, model validation, and application examples.

-The ASHRAE FUNDAMENTALS HANDBOOK may be purchased from the on-line bookstore by clicking on the highlighted text.
+The ASHRAE HANDBOOKS may be accessed from the on-line bookstore by clicking on the highlighted text.